Application procedure for Nordic citizens and applicants residing in Norway

 - Academic specialisation

 - Your degree must include courses equalling at least 80 ECTS (approximately 1.5 years of full-time studies) in a subject relevant to the programme you apply for.
+Please find detailed information in the programme descriptions.

 - Minimum average grade